vjammi/datastructures/src/main/java/ds/patterns/heap/readme.md

         }
     }
 ```
-Load the elements of the map in a PQ using MinDistComparator - n + nlog(n)???
+Load the elements of the map in a heap using MinDistComparator - N log(N)
 ```
-    // Load the elements of the map in a PQ using minOrder Comparator n + nlog(n)???
-    Queue<Coordinate> priorityQueue = new PriorityQueue(new MinDistComparator());
+    // Load the elements of the map in a PQ using minOrder Comparator - Nlog(N) Queue<Coordinate> priorityQueue = new PriorityQueue(new MinDistComparator());
     Set<Map.Entry<Coordinate, Double>> entrySet = map.entrySet();
     for (Map.Entry entry: entrySet){